-Undergraduates: There will be 2 exams including the final.
+Graduate Students: There will be 2 exams including the final.
 Percentages are provided in the table below.
-During the semester you will be asked to construct 3 abstracts, we will discuss how this is to be done.
+During the semester you will be asked to construct 3 abstracts and 3 presentations, we will discuss how this is to be done.
+Additionally you will be required to develop a project for which you will write a report and present it as an oral presentation at the end of the semester.